AhmedElfarra/UWODatabase/README.md

 The course provides a template for students to search through western university course database and check equivalences with other univeristies.

 # Tools
-The Tools used to develop this program is PHP, html, CSS.
+The Tools used to develop this program is PHP, HTML/CSS and MySQL